Who Are the Caregivers?

 The number of working women age 55 and older is projected to increase by 52% between 2000 and 2010, from 6.4 million to 10.1 million.14 As workforce participation increases, caregiving could pose even greater financial challenges for many women workers, due mostly to lost wages from reduced work hours, time out of the workforce, family leave or early retirement.

 This time out of the workforce for caregiving may compound the impact of earlier leave taken to care for a child.
 Further, caregiving is expensive in and of itself.
 Whether it’s paying for prescription medications, installing a ramp for a wheelchair-bound care recipient, or purchasing consumable supplies, caregiving has a significant economic impact on a family.
-A 1998 study found that 49% of Baby Boomer women caregivers suffered “financial hardship” as a result of their caregiving.15
+Women who are family caregivers are 2.5 times more likely to than non-caregivers to live in poverty and five times more liekly to recieve Supplemental Security Income (SSI).15 [Updated February 2015].
+Furthermore, a 2011 study by MetLife found that 23% of non-working and 20%of working female caregivers are providing financial assistance to parents that they are caring for.16[Updated February 2015]

 While the costs of providing care are high, the demands on caregivers’ time are also substantial.
-Estimates indicate that 25% of the entire American workforce provided informal care during 1996.16 But women don’t abandon their caregiving responsibilities because of employment.
-Instead, they cope—to the best of their abilities—with the combined pressures of caring for a loved one, their need for income, reliance on often inadequate public programs and fewer employment-related benefits.17 Unmarried women caregivers may have even fewer options for balancing work and caregiving.18
+Estimates indicate that some 20 percent of all female workers in the United States are family caregivers.17 [Updated February 2015].
+But women don’t abandon their caregiving responsibilities because of employment.
+Instead, they cope—to the best of their abilities—with the combined pressures of caring for a loved one, their need for income, reliance on often inadequate public programs and fewer employment-related benefits.18 Unmarried women caregivers may have even fewer options for balancing work and caregiving.19

 One national study on women and caregiving highlighted the conflicting demands of work and eldercare.
-The study found that:19
+The study found that:20

 - 33% of working women decreased work hours